What is dropshipping?

-Dropshipping is the concept of selling products online without owning a physical inventory.
+Dropshipping is basically selling products online without owning a physical inventory.
 Instead, as a merchant you are the intermediate link between the (dropship) supplier and the customer.
 If a customer decides to buy a product from your online shop, you place an order at your supplier, who then ships the product directly to your customer.
 Dropshipping sounds appealing, but it comes with some misunderstandings.

 How does dropshipping work?

-Setting up a dropshipping business is relatively easy.
+Starting a dropshipping business is relatively easy.
 You basically set up an online shop, in which you sell products.
-But you don't store or make those products yourself: you're an intermediary between the customer and the supplier.
+But you do not store or make those products yourself: you are an intermediary between the customer and the supplier.

 The greatest advantage of owning a dropshipping business is not having to deal with a physical inventory.
 When you own a dropshipping business, all the products you sell in your online shop come from a (dropship) supplier, either a manufacturer or a wholesaler.
 This means you do not have to deal with storage costs.
 Other advantages of dropshipping are: